 What to do in the Sian Ka’an Biosphere Reserve

-The top thing to do in this natural wonder is to explore and enjoy the many beaches lining its coast and of course, snorkeling along one of the longest coral reefs in the world.
+The top thing to do in this natural wonder is to explore and enjoy the many beaches lining its coast and of course, snorkel along one of the longest coral reefs in the world.
 The reef n Sian Ka’an Biosphere Reserve is around 120 kilometers long, so that gives you many untouched places to see and explore.

 While snorkeling you’ll be sure to see many species of fish, sea turtles, manta rays, and yes – even sharks.
 While you won’t see any dolphins here, you can see them in the lagoons of Sian Ka’an.
+Be sure to follow responsible snorkeling practices, such as not touching the coral or disturbing the marine animals.

-If you make it to Punta Allen, there aren’t a whole lot of things to do, so mostly you’ll just be relaxing and enjoy the beaches and nature.
+If you make it to Punta Allen, there aren’t a whole lot of things to do, so mostly you’ll just be relaxing and enjoying the beaches and nature.
 There are only 4 restaurants here and no electricity from 2-7 pm and 2-7 am every day.
 But you’ll be enjoying the outdoors so hopefully, this isn’t an issue for you.

 In Summary, visiting the Sian Ka’an Biosphere Reserve should definitely be on everyone’s to-do list while visiting Tulum, if you’re in the area for more than a week that is.
 Give yourself at least 2-3 days to explore this magnificent landscape and you won’t be disappointed.